romlok/ambimist.com/src/doings/procedural planets in Godot 3.md

 A common solution to this problem is to use a floating origin (aka origin shifting), to keep the player/camera relatively close to `(0, 0)`.
 The name suggests that the origin of a scene is moved to a new position, but the technical reality is instead that everything in the game environment is teleported instantaneously to new coordinates at certain times.

-For this project, I positioned the origin at the centre of the local planetary body when the player was close by, or else an abstract `Space` object, which provided a local coordinate system centered around where the player was when they left the previous point of reference.
+For this project, I positioned the origin at the centre of the local planetary body when the player was close by, or else an abstract `Space` object, which provided a local coordinate system centred around where the player was when they left the previous point of reference.

 It should be noted that, using the planet centre as the origin is only really suitable for small planets (the one in this project is 1/1000 Earth scale), and because there are no small-scale objects to render.
 For larger worlds, floating the origin based on transitions from chunk to chunk may be more appropriate.